Updated 22/08/2024

-Following the disruption that 2020 caused, the last few years have seen an increase in the number of businesses incorporating SMS into their customer engagement strategy.
+Following the disruption that 2020 caused, the last few years have seen an increase in the number of businesses incorporating Short Message Service (SMS) into their customer engagement strategy.

 As remote working became essential, businesses were forced to adapt their way of working and using SMS as a critical messaging channel for customer service and promotional purposes helped them to do so.